-While the West has been making even video games about the journey of soul after death, Telugu filmmakers couldn’t think of anything better than the protagonist reaching ‘Yama Loka’ after his death and manipulating ‘Lord Yama’ into giving him a second chance at life.
-At the very least, they couldn’t think of another version of hell like that of Dante’s or from Egyptian, Greek, Celtic, Slavic or Sami mythology or from any other version.
-The filmmakers’ perspective of heaven is a bunch of drunk guys dancing with hot girls and enjoying forever (similar to pubs and bars), and that of hell is people lining up for their turn to receive punishment (similar to judiciary).
-The concepts of multiverse, multiple dimensions, other planets, spiritually higher or lower life forms have never been dealt with.
+While the West has been making even video games about the journey of the soul after death, Telugu filmmakers couldn’t think of anything better than the protagonist reaching ‘Yama Loka’ after his death and manipulating ‘Lord Yama’ into giving him a second chance at life.
+At the very least, they couldn’t think of another version of hell like that of Dante’s or from Egyptian, Greek, Celtic, Slavic, or Sami mythology or any other version.
+The filmmakers’ perspective of heaven is a bunch of drunk guys dancing with hot girls and enjoying forever (similar to pubs and bars), and that of hell is people lining up for their turn to receive punishment (similar to the judiciary).
+The concepts of the multiverse, multiple dimensions, other planets, spiritually higher or lower life forms have never been dealt with.
 We need at least some filmmakers attempting to shed light on our scriptures to present the concepts of spirituality to our next generations.

 We have several movies made on the concept of rebirth, but none of them are spiritual.
 At best, we have philosophical movies dealing with after-life concepts such as ‘Aa Naluguru’.
 Almost all of our Telugu movies are centered around and glorify life which is the opposite of the concepts of spirituality that consider life as a prison term on Earth before the soul attains ‘moksha’.
 Life and experiences are said to be a result of ‘Maya’, the illusion that makes us strongly believe in material life.
 It is not easy to make a film on spirituality and convince the audience, but the filmmakers have to experiment and come up with such innovative movies instead of churning the run-out-of-mill scripts for decades.